gageml/gage/tests/cmd-archive.md

 Archive the runs.

     >>> run("gage archive --all -y")  # +parse
-    Copied 2 runs
+    Moved 2 runs
     Runs archived to '{name}'
     ⤶
-    Use 'gage restore {x} --all' to restore these runs later.
+    Use 'gage restore --archive {x}' to restore from this archive.
-    Use 'gage archive --list' to show available archives.
     <0>

     >>> assert x == name